waterstone15/flame-lib/README.md

 ### Model

 Defines a model.
 Flame supports computed fields by using a function.
-The function receives all non-computed fields provided when `create` is called.
+The function receives all non-computed fields provided when `create()` is called.
 Computed fields are persisted in Firestore when saved

 Validators can be defined for each field as well (the field names must match).
-Validators are used by the `ok` and `error` methods.
+Validators are used by the `ok()` and `error()` methods.
 A validator function takes in a single argument, the value of the data field to validate.
 You cannot write validators for computed fields.

+*Note: If you do not provide a validator for a field the default validator is used.
+The default validator always evaluates to `true`.*

 ```javascript
 var Person = Flame.model('Person', {